3lvia/designsystem/README.md

   has all the sketches for our components.
 - We use **Contentful** as content management system for a lot of our documentation.
 - We use **SonarCloud** for automatic code quality checks.
-- We use [husky](https://www.npmjs.com/package/husky) to run build, tests and linting before committing or pushing.

 ### How we work